-Tuition refund requests shall be made to the office of the Registrar.
+Tuition refund requests shall be made to the Office of the Registrar.
 Refunds will be made according to the following schedule:

 Regular Credit Courses Percent of Refund

-Prior to first day of semester 100%
+Prior to first day of semester or term 100%

-(less a \$5.00 service charge)

 During first week of class 80%

 During second week of class 50%

 No refund after second week of class

-(Eight-week classes prorated)
+(Eight-week classes prorated, including sur mmer session.)